ossu/computer-science/coursepages/intro-cs/README.md

 1. Open the [course link](https://ocw.mit.edu/courses/6-100l-introduction-to-cs-and-programming-using-python-fall-2022/pages/material-by-lecture/) given above.
 You will see a list of Lectures.
 2. Clicking on the link of a particular lecture will present all the materials from that lecture to you.
 3. Work through all the course lectures as given in the link above.
 Watch the videos, do the finger exercises, and then solve the problem sets.
 4. You are not supposed to complete the problem sets as soon as they appear on a lecture page.
-You are supposed to start think about it from that point.
+You are supposed to start thinking about it from that point.
 The actual due dates, according to the [course calendar](https://ocw.mit.edu/courses/6-100l-introduction-to-cs-and-programming-using-python-fall-2022/pages/calendar/) are:

    - PSET 0 - Before lecture 1
    - PSET 1 - Before lecture 9